truongsonghiep/journey-to-the-west/chapter_001.md

 His fortune the time does provide.
 12
 12
-He‟s fated to live in this place,
+He's fated to live in this place,
-Sent by a king to god‟s palace.
+Sent by a king to god's palace.
 Look at him!
 He closed his eyes, crouched low, and with one leap he jumped straight through the waterfall.
 Opening his eyes at once and raising his head to look around, he saw that there was neither water nor waves inside, only a gleaming, shining